Modern Slavery Statement

 • Third party operated due-diligence and risk intelligence screening on suppliers;

-• Contractual obligations compliant with all applicable current laws and regulations (reviewed in accordance with applicable enforcement dates);
+• Contractual obligations compliant with all applicable current laws and regulations;

 • Compliance with Correla’s Supplier Code of Conduct or a supplier’s own code of conduct is deemed substantially similar to Correla’s; and